phases/NopcommerceSliderPlugin/README.md

 Installation
 --------------

-Disable the default slider plugin before/after and build the Presentation project after installing this
+  - Disable the default slider plugin
+  - Build the Presentation project after installation
+  - See the magic

 License
 ----